Managing pages

 The page info section has fields that allow you to set how the page is viewed and accessed by the public.
 To edit it, you need to click outside the page editor, just like in this example:

-To help you to better understand what each field does, here is a list with explanations:
+To help you better understand what each field does, here is a list with explanations:

-• Cover is shown on the page card, on the dashboard and for the pages without id variables, it will be used on social media too.
+- Cover is shown on the page card, and on the dashboard.
+For the pages without id variables, it will be used on social media too.

 Your changes won’t save or apply right away—you’ve got to hit that save button first!
 Don’t forget, or your hard work will disappear faster than a snack in the office kitchen.